 What would become Kuzushi was first designed in 1995 and released as a computer game named Glass Bead Challenge.
 The original version was played on fixed boards and allowed for diagonal influence, but the basic design and area contol ideas were there.
 In 2007, the game was re-released as an iPhone app named Gobico and awarded Editor's Pick from Apple.
 The app introduced "cut-throat" rules which required players to place pieces next to an opponent's piece, and allowed for up to 4 players to play in a battle royale.
 Other versions included rule variations and a hexagonal grid option.

 Kuzushi in its new form was adapted for tabletop play using double-sided markers (usually cards).
 Among other refinements, the game removed diagonal control areas to minimize placing and replacing flags.
 This change allowed for more intricate play on a smaller board.
 Replacing a fixed board with the new build & control concept also added an opening phase of the game that it sorely lacked.
 In fact, Kuzushi is now a story in thee acts.
 In the opening, players fight to establish the edges of the board in their favor.
 The mid-game features strategic setup and timing to gain positional advantage.
 The end game has more tactical opportunities to edge out your opponent.

 We're working on new themed decks, testing 3-4 player rules and even looking at solitaire puzzles.
 For now, we've put our best foot forward with the first of what we hope are many future releases in the Kuzushi family.

 While Kuzushi is a new a tabletop game, millions of simulated games have been played on computer to help perfect the rules and make it as balanced as possible.
-Hundreds of human games were played as well to make sure we love it.
-We hope you love it too and look forward to hearing from you!
+Hundreds of human games were played as well to make sure Kuzushi was ready for release.
+We hope you love it and look forward to hearing from you!